swarajd/code-analysis-guide/chapter1/integers-and-operators/representations.md

 ### Hexadecimal

 In base-16, or hexadecimal, we have each digit be multiplied by a power of 16, and there are actually 15 digits: `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F`.
 If you want, you can think of `A` as being equal to $$ 10$$, `B` being equal to $$ 11$$, and so on.

+We already know how 19 is represented